AdobeDocs/workfront.en/help/manage-work/portfolios/portfolio-optimizer/portfolio-optimizer-score.md

 For information about locating the Portfolio Optimizer, see the article [Portfolio Optimizer overview](../../../manage-work/portfolios/portfolio-optimizer/portfolio-optimizer-overview.md).

-For information about how&nbsp;*Adobe Workfront* uses the project&nbsp;Score and other project information to optimize projects in the Portfolio Optimizer, see [Optimize projects in the Portfolio Optimizer](../../../manage-work/portfolios/portfolio-optimizer/optimize-projects-in-portfolio-optimizer.md).
+For information about how  `Adobe Workfront` uses the project&nbsp;Score and other project information to optimize projects in the Portfolio Optimizer, see [Optimize projects in the Portfolio Optimizer](../../../manage-work/portfolios/portfolio-optimizer/optimize-projects-in-portfolio-optimizer.md).

 ## Difference between the Alignment Score and the Portfolio Optimizer Score